vinay-sanas9/customer_support_chatbot/README.md

 # customer_support_chatbot
-A simple AI-based chatbot built using Python and TextBlob.
+A simple AI-based chatbot built using Python.

 ## Features
 - Responds to customer queries